My Quiet Kitchen

 Serving Suggestions

-Both of these ume plum vinegar dressings are total multitaskers, so don’t let the “salad dressing” label box them in.
+But also, both are total multitaskers.
+So don’t let the “salad dressing” label box them in.

 The vinaigrette is zippy, salty, and a little sweet.
 Use it: